 The climate in Corfu is generally mild, with hot and dry summers and mild winters.
 The winter months may attract those who want to avoid the crowds, as that is when the island is tranquil, so it is an excellent time to visit.

-The coldest month is January, and July and August are the hottest, with temperatures that can rise to 35 degrees Celsius, and some days it gets even hotter.
+January is the coldest month, and July and August are the hottest.
+Temperatures can rise to 35 degrees Celsius, and some days, they get even hotter.

 Transportation on Corfu Island